grate-driver/grate/Vertex-Shader-ISA.md

 Non-predicative instructions, both scalar and vector, are changing condition state to true if rD.x != 0, otherwise to false.

 ## Scalar instructions
 If vector opcode isn't NOP and rD is same as scalar's, then vector result takes precedence.
-In order to write result of the scalar instruction, the destination register must be set to 63 and .

 ### MOV instruction
 Scalar's MOV acts as vector's MOV, i.e. it fetches and writes all .xyzw components.